ACoAs MANIPULATING Self & Others (Part 3c)

 EXP:

-*EITHER WAY we were/are punished.
-If they’re still live we compulsively keep trying – to please them,chained to rules over & over.
-If they’re not around anymore we often find some other needy, critical person to satisfy – always with the same impossible, painful results!
+chained to rules*EITHER WAY we were/are punished.
+If they’re still live we compulsively keep trying – to please them, over & over.
+If they’re not around anymore we often find some other needy, critical person to mollify /satisfy – always with the same impossible, painful results!

 YES, we’re addicted to the rejection, while maintaining the illusion that we have the power to change them, if only we try hard enough, long enough!

-Ultimately, we stopped trying – but only for ourselves, because:
+Ultimately, we do stopped trying – but only for ourself, because:

-• we’re still waiting for them to approve of us, & give us permission to have a life of our own life (free us of their bondage because we don’t believe we can do it ourselves!)
+• we’re still waiting for them to approve of us, & give us permission to have a life of our own (to free us of their bondage, because we don’t believe we can do it ourself!)

 • we’re convinced that if we failed with them (the family, also school, religion), it’s inevitably that we’ll fail with everything & everyone else, so there’s no point in trying